Skip to content

 • Missed Deadlines: If you miss a deadline, consider the SFOP to mitigate potential penalties.

-What should I be aware of when purchasing a SIPP as a US citizen or Green Card holder?
+What to know about buying a SIPP as a US citizen or Green Card holder?

 You need to file Forms 3520 and 3520-A (or both) to report the SIPP properly.